 Fast-forward 12 years.
 As I review my resume I can now see that I am considered an experienced professional who has been building a resume from various roles and opportunities.
 I have added various certifications to my resume that includes InfoComm CTS certification.
 I also have a host of certifications from various manufactures Crestron, Extron, Clearone, Chief, Revolabs, and Tandberg.
 What may set me apart are the certifications I perused while working at a larger non AV company as an AV technology specialist.
 Those certifications include Six Sigma training (streamlining processes) and its associated Yellow Belt Dale Carnegie training (customer interaction), and formal classroom training in project management.

 This past summer I was faced with a situation in which rumors of corporate restructuring were circulating.
 Unlike many people who buried their head in the sand I would like to think I was proactive.
 Approximately 10-12 months before the rumors even started I began to read up on social media.
 I made a decision to invest some time into social media as a way to begin reach out my small network of contacts.
 I decided to create a LinkedIn account was a good way to get my resume online.
 I created it with very little knowledge of the site and where I could take this.
 I worked on it daily, slowly at first, but I chipped away every day at.
 I made it a priority to spend some time and connect with former coworkers, friends and hopefully make new contacts along the way.
-I began tweeting to the #AVtweeps on Twitter daily. #AVtweeps is the hashtag used in twitter by audiovisual professionals.
+I began tweeting to the #AVTweeps (opens in new tab)on Twitter daily.
 So what started as an online resume eventually developed into a social media plan that now included networking and micro-blogging.

 Within a few months I connected with AV Helpdesk (AVH) via the InfoComm job site and Linkedin.
 I responded to an opportunity that lead to conversations about AV technology and the state of the industry.
 Social media came into the conversation when we discussed our common contacts on LinkedIn.
 Not only did we connect with common contacts we also had many of the same ideas of how to improve on existing services and technology.
 It was obvious to me that AVH was a good fit.